 When detected and treated at an early stage, squamous cell carcinomas are often curable and will not cause ongoing harm.
 However, if squamous cell carcinomas are not removed promptly, they can penetrate underlying tissues, causing further damage.
 Some common treatment options include:

-If you have concerns about an open sore or a spot on your skin that does not go away, bleeds or changes in appearance, contact Dr. Goldenberg for an appointment.
-With his expert diagnosis and understanding, Dr. Goldenberg can recommend the most appropriate treatment for your skin condition and alleviate any fears you may have.
-Dr. Goldenberg also recommends a yearly screening to make sure there are no other abnormal lesions.
+If you have concerns about an open sore or a spot on your skin that does not go away, bleeds or changes in appearance, contact our doctors for an appointment.
+With their expert diagnosis and understanding, our dermatologists can recommend the most appropriate treatment for your skin condition and alleviate any fears you may have.
+Our doctors also recommend a yearly screening to make sure there are no other abnormal lesions.